Kamal-trails/swathibotique/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide will help you set up Supabase authentication and database for JAANU BOUTIQUE.
+This guide will help you set up Supabase authentication and database for Swathi Botique.

 ## 📋 Prerequisites